-Innovation vs. Innovative vs Creativity: The Differences
+Innovation vs. Innovative vs. Creativity: The differences12 min read

 The word innovation gets confused with a lot of terms in the tech space.
 People often associate innovation with other words like capacity and growth.
 Sometimes, people mistakenly refer to it as its related terms, like creativity and invention.